Parizz/ParizzCacheBundle/README.md

 ParizzCacheBundle
 ===================

-This bundles allows you to configure cache services on top of Doctrine Common Cache :
+This bundle allows you to configure cache services on top of Doctrine Common Cache :

 ## Using it